Clea's story – Upper respiratory infection

 - Suspected asthma patient, referred for testing and discharged home

 Global Initiative for Asthma (GINA).
-Global Strategy for Asthma Management and Prevention. www.ginasthma.org (Accessed on February 13, 2022).
+Global Strategy for Asthma Management and Prevention.
+Available at: www.ginasthma.org.
+Accessed: 13 February, 2022.

-Christopher H Fanta, MD, Katherine N Cahill, MD, FAAAAI.
+Fanta CH, Cahill KN.
 Acute exacerbations of asthma in adults.
-In: Post TW, ed.
+Available at: Post TW, ed.
 Acute exacerbations of asthma in adults: Emergency department and inpatient management.
 UpToDate; 2022.
-Accessed July 11, 2022. https://www.uptodate.com/contents/acute-exacerbations-of-asthma-in-adults-emergency-department-and-inpatient-management
+Accessed: 11 July, 2022. https://www.uptodate.com/contents/acute-exacerbations-of-asthma-in-adults-emergency-department-and-inpatient-management